Heat Pipes & Vapor Chambers – What’s the Difference?

 Thermal Design Considerations

-For decades, heat pipes have been the default two-phase device of choice for thermal engineers due largely to the cost difference relative to vapor chambers.
-They were used both for heat transport, for which they still have an advantage, and for heat spreading, typically using multiple pipes in close proximity to one another.
-For lower power applications, perhaps requiring only a single, small heat pipe, or those where heat must be effectively transported, heat pipes still maintain dominance due to their low cost and design flexibility.
+For decades, heat pipes have been the default two-phase device of choice for thermal engineers due largely to the cost delta relative to vapor chambers.
+They were used both for heat transport, for which they still have an advantage, and for heat spreading, typically using multiple pipes near one another.
+For lower power applications, perhaps requiring only a single, small heat pipe, or those where heat must be effectively transported, heat pipes keep dominance over vapor chambers due to their low cost and design flexibility.

-Greater total power and power densities eventually led to multiple heat pipes being used to solve the thermal challenge.
-Both images below are heat sinks for a small form factor, high performance desktop PC.
+Greater total power and power densities eventually led to heat sinks using multiple heat pipes to solve the thermal challenge.
+Both images below are heat pipe heat sinks for a small form factor, high performance desktop PC.
 The one on the left uses a copper base plate in between the heat source and the heat pipes, as is common with heat pipe applications (indirect contact).
-As processor heat increased in the subsequent generation of this product, the company encountered thermal issues, but did not want to radically redesign the thermal solution as can be seen on the image to the right.
+As processor heat increased in the later generation of this product, the company encountered thermal issues, but did not want to radically redesign the thermal solution as can be seen on the image to the right.
 Here a vapor chamber replaced the copper base plate, spreading heat more evenly across the heat source and transferring it more effectively to the heat pipes.
-This is a great example of how both types of two-phase devices can be used together.
+This is a notable example of how both types of two-phase devices can be used together.

-A potential alternative to this problem might have been to implement what some call ‘direct contact’ heat pipes.
-But, this solution has its drawbacks as well.
-As seen below, this design option uses slightly flattened and machined heat pipes cradled in an aluminum mounting bracket to make direct contact with the heat source.
-While eliminating the base plate and additional TIM layer – decreasing thermal resistance – it doesn’t spread the heat as effectively as a vapor chamber solution.
+A potential alternative to this problem might have been to implement ‘direct contact’ heat pipes.
+But this solution has its drawbacks as well.
+As seen below, this design choice uses slightly flattened and machined heat pipes embedded in an aluminum mounting bracket to make direct contact with the heat source.
+While eliminating the base plate and added TIM layer – decreasing thermal resistance – it doesn’t spread the heat as effectively as a vapor chamber heat sink solution.

 Traditional (2-Piece) Vapor Chamber

-Most manufacturers of vapor chambers use a traditional two piece design.
-While studies and practical application shows that the performance of heat sinks using vapor chambers can be enhanced by 20-30% over their heat pipe counterparts, a two piece design has cost implications of roughly the same magnitude versus a multiple heat pipe configuration.
-Nonetheless, vapor chamber usage has grown with the increasing power and power densities of today’s devices.
+Most manufacturers of vapor chambers use a traditional two-piece design.
+Studies and practical applications show that the performance of heat sinks using vapor chambers can be enhanced by 20-30% over their heat pipe counterparts.
+A two-piece vapor chamber design has cost implications of roughly the same magnitude versus a multiple heat pipe configuration.
+Nonetheless, vapor chamber usage has grown with increasing total powers, higher power densities, and space constraints of today’s devices.

-Because they do an incredible job of spreading heat, allow for low profile heat sinks, can be made into virtually any shape, embossed, and make direct contact with heat source, these devices are used in a wide variety of higher power applications.
+Because vapor chambers do an incredible job of spreading heat, allow for low-profile heat sinks, can be made into virtually any shape, embossed, and make direct contact with one or multiple heat sources, these devices are used in a wide variety of higher power applications.
 Below are two examples of heat sinks using two-piece vapor chambers.

 As mentioned earlier, the increased cost of this design sometimes limits its incorporation into thermal solutions.
 Another potential drawback is that there’s little design flexibility in the z-direction.
 Making a U-shape for instance, while conceivably possible, would be impractical from a manufacturability/cost perspective.